Dionisiy/CA/intor-to-html.md

 Usually [elements](https://developer.mozilla.org/en-US/docs/Glossary/Element "elements: An element is a part of a webpage.
 In XML and HTML, an element may contain a data item or a chunk of text or an image, or perhaps nothing.
 A typical element includes an opening tag with some attributes, a content, and a closing tag:") containing content can also contain other elements.
 For example, the emphasis element \("&lt;em&gt;"\) can be embedded within a paragraph element, to add emphasis to a word or phrase:

 ```
 <p>You are <em>beginning</em> to learn HTML.</p>
 ```

+## **Elements — the basic building blocks**

+[HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML "HTML: HTML (HyperText Markup Language) is a descriptive language that specifies webpage structure.") consists of a set of [**elements**](https://developer.mozilla.org/en-US/docs/Glossary/Element "elements: An element is a part of a webpage.
+In XML and HTML, an element may contain a data item or a chunk of text or an image, or perhaps nothing.
+A typical element includes an opening tag with some attributes, a content, and a closing tag:"), which define the **semantic** meaning of their content.
+Elements include two matching [tags](https://developer.mozilla.org/en-US/docs/Glossary/tag "tags: In HTML a tag is used for creating an element.
+The name of an HTML element is the name used in angle brackets such as <p> for paragraph.
+Note that the end tag's name is preceded by a slash character, "</p>", and that in empty elements the end tag is neither required nor allowed.
+If attributes are not mentioned, default values are used in each case.") and everything in between.
+For example, the "&lt;p&gt;" element indicates a paragraph; the "&lt;img&gt;" element indicates an image.
+See the [HTML Elements](https://developer.mozilla.org/en-US/docs/HTML/Element "HTML/Element") page for a complete list. _Note: Some tags are self-closing and do not contain any content._